Looping Around Neutrino Charge Radius at Ultra-Near Reactor Experiments: Theory

 Here, $T$ is the kinetic energy of the recoil electron, $m_e$ is the electron mass, $E_\nu$ is the neutrino energy, and the coefficients $c_{R}$ and $c_{L}$ are given by

 where $s_W$ denotes the sine of the weak mixing angle.

 Equation \eqref{eq:LO} is only for tree-level calculations.
 Throughout this paper, we refer to it as the leading-order (LO) cross section.
-The radiative correction due to the CR can be readily included by adding the following correction to the LO differential cross section~\cite{Tomalak:2019ibg,Hill:2019xqk}
+At the next-to-leading order (NLO), there are radiative corrections, with the CR being the most prominent one.
+The CR correction is often included via a shift of $\sin^2{\theta_W}$ in the literature~\cite{Giunti:2014ixa,Giunti:2015gga,Cadeddu:2018dux,Grau:1985cn}:

-where $\alpha$ is the fine-structure constant.
-This effect is equivalent to a shift of $\sin^2{\theta_W}$ in the LO cross section,
+This shift is equivalent to the following correction to the LO differential cross section~\cite{Tomalak:2019ibg,Hill:2019xqk}: